kfuangsung/modular-backtest/README.md

-# Modular Backtest
+# Modular Backtest: A Framework for Algorithmic Trading

 ![logo](https://raw.githubusercontent.com/kfuangsung/modular-backtest/refs/heads/main/docs/_static/original.png)

 ## About the project

-Modular Backtest is backtesting framework for algorithmic trading written in Python, focuses on modularity and resusability.
-The framework is built on top of [zipline-reloaded](https://github.com/stefan-jansen/zipline-reloaded), a Pythonic algorithmic trading library.
+Modular Backtest is a Python-based backtesting framework for algorithmic trading, designed with a strong emphasis on modularity and reusability.
+Built on top of [zipline-reloaded](https://github.com/stefan-jansen/zipline-reloaded), a Pythonic algorithmic trading library, it provides a flexible foundation for developing and testing trading strategies.

-It consists of the following modules with according responsibility.
+The framework is organized into the following modules, each addressing a specific aspect of the backtesting process:

 - **Asset selection**<br>
-    select the assets to be included in the universe.
+    Selects the assets to be included in the trading universe.

 - **Signal generation**<br>
-    generate signal sentiment for the given assets.
+    Generates sentiment signals for the selected assets.

 - **Portfolio construction**<br>
-    construct portfolio allocations based on the given signals.
+    Constructs portfolio allocations based on the generated signals.

 - **Risk managements**<br>
-    adjust the portfolio allocations.
+    Adjusts portfolio allocations to manage risk effectively.

 - **Order execution**<br>
-    create buy/sell orders responding to the constructed allocations.
+    Creates buy/sell orders based on the constructed allocations.

 - **Data**<br>
-    downlod and ingest equity's historical prices via public API.
-Currently support [Yahoo Finance](https://github.com/ranaroussi/yfinance).
+    Downloads and ingests historical equity price data via public APIs.
+Currently, it supports [Yahoo Finance](https://github.com/ranaroussi/yfinance).

 - **Factors**<br>
-    compute statistics and technical indicators used in trading.
+    Computes statistics and technical indicators commonly used in trading.

 ## Getting started